boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 the changes to other remote repositories.
 In the :guilabel:`GeoGig Navigator`, right-click your repository name and select :guilabel:`Push`.
 The :guilabel:`Remote reference` dialog opens.
-Select the :guilabel:`Remote` and the :guilabel:`Branch` from where you wish to export data and click :guilabel:`OK`.
+Select the :guilabel:`Remote` and the :guilabel:`Branch` from where you wish to export changes and click :guilabel:`OK`.

 All local commits that were not present in the remote repository will be merged into the remote repository.